lmccart/itp-networked-media/README.md

 ###Week 5

-Server-side JavaScript writing basic HTTP servers with Servi and Node.js Data Storage
+* Server-side JavaScript writing basic HTTP servers with Servi and Node.js
-Query Strings, GET vs. POST
+* Data Storage
-Week 5 Notes
+* Query Strings, GET vs. POST
-Assignments:
+* __Assignment__:
-Create a guestbook or blog posting/display platform using Servi.js
+  * Create a guestbook or blog posting/display platform using Servi.js

 ###Week 6

-WebSockets Realtime interaction in the browser
+* WebSockets Realtime interaction in the browser
-Serial Interfacing with the Arduino
+* Serial Interfacing with the Arduino

 ###Week 7